The Training Cycle

 • combination of these and others in a blended learning solution

 The next step in the design stage is to structure the training to create a framework for the delivery of the training content.
 Basically, you structure what you want to address at the beginning, middle and end of the training course.
 This will include determining when and what information is presented, when to conduct learning activities, and when to have assessments.
-The entire should be systematic and logical with each segment linked to and building on the previous.
+The entire course design should be systematic and logical with each segment linked to and building on the previous.

 Stage 3: Develop the Training